SpaceX to launch more Starlink satellites this weekend - Space Explored

-[Update: L-2 days weather report] Next Launch: SpaceX continues to push reuse records by launching another life leading booster

-May 13th, 10:50 EDT: Space Launch Delta 45 released a new weather report for L-2 days.
+May 14th, 11:32 AM EDT: Space Launch Delta 45 released a new weather report for L-0 days.
 Check the weather section below for details.

 Earlier this week we saw the first 10th flown booster take off from Cape Canaveral, finally hitting the milestone Elon Musk set out.
 This week another high flight number booster will take off with more Starlink Satellites.

-Note: [Update: Launch day weather report] Next Launch: SpaceX continues to push reuse records by launching another life leading booster